 Channels

-The fact that you can only use two channels is a potential drawback for companies who want to deliver an omnichannel chatbot experience to their customers.
+The fact that you can only use two channels is a potential drawback for companies that want to deliver an omnichannel chatbot experience to their customers.

 Can you publish your chatbot on your website?